CANVAS BAG DRAMA

 Tutors

-Felicity believes that imaginative games are the catalyst for the intellectual and emotional growth of children and to this end, she develops and participates extensively in children’s play patterns while teaching drama classes at Canvas Bag Drama School.
-She considers her work with children to be a privileged joyful interplay, and loves to see children, through the dramatic play she provides, move effortlessly between a real world and an imagined one.
+After founding and running the drama school for over 30 years, Felicity is delighted to continue to offer her experience and expertise to the current owner and director.
+Felicity believes that imaginative games are the catalyst for the intellectual and emotional growth of children and Canvas Bag Drama School is living proof of this amazing pedagogy.
+She considers drama to be a privileged joyful interplay, and loves to see children, through the dramatic play the school provides, move effortlessly between a real world and an imagined one.

 Andrew Gilbert, B.Sc.
 Dip CHPsy